Kent Trading Standards Checked Scheme

 4. Always provide correct and relevant paperwork before commencing any work.

-5. Never attempt to carry out any work for which they are not suitably qualified to undertake.
+5. Never attempt to carry out any work for which you and your business are not suitably qualified to undertake.

-6. Perform all work to a high standard and adhere to relevant industry standards & legislation.
+6. Perform all work to a high standard and adhere to relevant industry standards and legislation.

-7. Have adequate Public Liability Insurance and, if applicable, Employers Liability Insurance.
+7. Have adequate Public Liability Insurance and, if applicable, Employers Liability Insurance and professional indemnity insurance.

 8. Comply with all relevant UK Legislation.